 Google returns special presidential candidates box that previously omitted Donald Trump

 Google blames "technical bug."
-Sanders is shown as still having active campaign.
+Sanders continues to show as having

 Until a few of hours ago, a search for “presidential candidates” in Google did not return Republican candidate Donald Trump in a special box with other candidates.
 Google’s now fixed the issue, saying it was a technical bug.
 Despite the fix, another problem: Google continues to list Bernie Sanders as having an “active” campaign.